MicrosoftDocs/visualstudio-docs/subscriptions/edit-license.md

 > [!div class="mx-imgBorder"]
 > ![Select subscriber to edit](_img/edit-license/select-subscriber.png "Click the ellipses and choose Edit.")

-You can update the subscriber’s first name, last name, subscription level, email address, country, language, downloads and reference field.
+You can update the subscriber’s first name, last name, subscription level, email address, country/region, language, downloads and reference field.
 Edit the subscriber’s information, and select **Save**.

 ## Edit multiple subscribers using bulk edit